um-grex/grex-docs/content/english/software/_index.md

 While convenient on personal machines, this approach doesn’t scale well to HPC environments due to:

- * The need for users to have priviliged (root) access, which can compromise stability and security of shared HPC systems.
+ * The need for users to have privileged (root) access, which can compromise stability and security of shared HPC systems.
  * Package managers typically support only a single, newest version of each package at a time, which hinders reproducibility.
  * Software must be consistently installed across all compute nodes.
  * Public binary packages are usually compiled for generic CPUs, not optimized for a specific HPC systems hardware.